Scholarship Program FAQs

 Are students attending technical/vocational schools eligible to apply?

 No. Students enrolled in certification programs or receiving technical or vocational training are ineligible.
-Students must be enrolled in a two-year or four-year degree program leading to a degree in a STEM field.
+Students must be enrolled in a four-year degree program leading to a degree in a STEM field.

 I am a high school senior and have not a declared a STEM major.
 Can I apply?

 Yes.
 However, applications that demonstrate a strong interest in science, technology, engineering, or mathematics will be given priority.

 Do I have to be a U.S. citizen, permanent resident or visa student to apply?

 In general, the SHPE Foundation Scholarship Program does not have a residency requirement.
 However, some corporate scholarships may have their own residency requirements.
 Criteria and eligibility vary, but detailed information for each can be viewed in our online scholarship application program.

 I am earning my doctorate.
 Can I apply for an SHPE Foundation scholarship?

 Yes.
 To apply for our SHPE Foundation Dissertation Scholarship, doctoral candidates must be enrolled in a full time program and have not yet received their advancement to candidacy form.